ccme-tmc/gap3a/doc/dev/README-devnote.md

   integrate over q0, since the integration should be performed explicitly to account for anisotropy.
   However, they are still useful in calculating exchange self-energy.
   3. Figure out that `calcmwm` instead of `calc_mwm3` is used to calculate M*W*M for correlationi selfenergy.
-  Hence non-analyticity for head should be considered in this part.(TODO)
+  Hence non-analyticity for head should be considered in this part.(TODO: DONE)

 ## 2018-11-19 (zmy)